MATISSE p2 tutorial

 Array configuration:

-Starting in P104, the configuration is defined in the acquisition template, and chosen from 3 sizes (small, medium, and large).
+The configuration is defined in the acquisition template, and chosen from 4 sizes (small, medium, large and extended).

 The type of interferometric observation should also be selected.
 Please see the page on recent changes for VLTI observations for more information.